“A small list that wants exactly what you're offering is better than a bigger list that isn't committed”

-You need to be explaining what your reader's going to get, the benefits of it and how they can use it!
+You need to be explaining what your readers are going to get, the benefits of it and how they can use it!

-You don't just want be saying “Sign Up, Subscribe or Download”…
+You don't just want to say “Sign-Up, Subscribe or Download”…

 Use your imagination and think about what would make you click on something and sign up!

 I have things like “I want it now Leah, Grab it here and Get it while you can”…

 These are much more personal and on track with my brand as to how I talk to my readers and subscribers.

 People resonate much more with something personal to you, as I feel words like “subscribe” and “download” also sound quite harsh and hard to me.

 Although I reuse and duplicate forms within ConvertKit (yes, you can do this and it's awesome) because it saves loads of time and I have all my main branding covered, I always, always personalize each and every form button to match the freebie I'm offering!

 As email marketing is the lifeblood of your blog, it, therefore, makes sense that you need some pretty amazing emails to send your list!

 The first email your subscriber will get is the incentive, confirmation email, which is also the email that allows them to download their freebie!